Who is UMNAI?

 Right to complain:

-You have the right to lodge a complaint with the Information & Data Commissioner's Office, the supervisory authority for data protection issues in Malta.
+You have the right to lodge a complaint with the Information and Data Protection Commissioner, the supervisory authority for data protection issues in Malta.

 Websites we link to

 Our site may, from time to time, contain links to and from the websites of our partner networks and affiliates.